spacedriveapp/spacedrive/README.md

   <br />
 </p>

-> NOTE: Spacedrive is under active development, most of the listed features are still experimental and subject to change.
-Additionally, most of the links on this page are broken but will be working once the repository is made public.

 # What is a VDFS?

 A VDFS (virtual distributed filesystem) is a filesystem designed to work atop a variety of storage layers.
 It is not restricted to a single machine, with a uniform API to manipulate and access content across many devices.
 It achieves this by maintaining a virtual index of all storage locations, synchronizing the database between clients in realtime.
 This implementation also uses [CAS](https://en.wikipedia.org/wiki/Content-addressable_storage) (Content-addressable storage) to uniquely identify files, while keeping record of logical file paths relative to the storage locations.